NickNorman2002/Business-Intelligence-Portfolio/README.md

 **Goal:** To evaluate the bank's loan portfolio to identify overall lending patterns, repayment performance, and areas of risk.

-**Description:** This project used a dataset of 38.6K loan applications with details on loan amounts, funded and recieved values, borrower characteristics, and repayment outcomes.
+**Description:** This project used a dataset of 38.6K loan applications with details on loan amounts, funded and received values, borrower characteristics, and repayment outcomes.
 Using SQL for data cleaning and queries, and Power BI for visualization, I built an interactive dashboard with three layers:
-- Summary: total applications, funded vs received amounts, good vs bad loan split, and portfolio KPIs.
+- Summary: Total applications, funded vs. received amounts, good vs. bad loan split, and portfolio KPIs.
-- Overview: trends for month, state, term, employee length, purpose, and homeownership.
+- Overview: Trends by month, state, term, employment length, purpose, and homeownership.
-- Details: interactive table with borrower and loan information, filterable by state, grade, and status for deeper exploration.
+- Details: Interactive table with borrower and loan information, filterable by state, grade, and status for deeper exploration.

 **Skills:**
 - SQL: Data cleaning with CAST and DATEPART, aggregations with GROUP BY, filtering and summaries with COUNT and DISTINCT.
-- Power BI: Data Modeling, DAX measures (CALACULATE, SUM), time intelligence, and creating interactive dashboards with cards, charts, and navigation buttons.
+- Power BI: Data Modeling, DAX measures (CALCULATE, SUMX), time intelligence, and creating interactive dashboards with cards, charts, and navigation buttons.

 **Technology:** SQL, Power BI, Excel